PyMVPA/PyMVPA/doc/source/tutorial4_classifiers.rst

 including average accuracy.

-Especially for multi-class datasets the matrix quickly becomes incomprehendable.
+Especially for multi-class datasets the matrix quickly becomes incomprehensible.
 For these cases the confusion matrix can also be plotted via its `~mvpa.clfs.transerror.ConfusionMatrix.plot()` method.
-If the confusions shall be sued as input for further processing they can also be accessed in pure matrix format:
+If the confusions shall be used as input for further processing they can also be accessed in pure matrix format:

 >>> print cvte.ca.confusion.matrix